African Americans in Davenport, Iowa: African-American-influenced music in Davenport

 met the almighty Bix Biederbecke, the great cornet genius.
 Every musician in the world knew and admired Bix.
 He made the greatest reputation possible for himself, and we all respected him as though he had been a god.
 Whenever we saw him our faces shone with joy and happiness, but long periods would pass when we did not see him at all.

-Other sources say the two met the year before, on Armstrong's first visit to Davenport, aboard The Capital.[encyclopedic tone?]
+Other sources say the two met the year before on Armstrong's first visit to Davenport aboard The Capital.[encyclopedic tone?]

-Some say Biederbecke's music was influenced by Armstrong, others say that Biederbecke was one of the few white musicians of his day who developed original tone and phrasing independent of Armstrong's style.
-Biederbecke had influence even after his death; Miles Davis often sought out musicians who had played with Biederbecke in order to learn more about his music.
-Another white Quad Cities musician, Louie Bellson (born "Luigi Ballasoni") of nearby Moline, Illinois, the son of a music store owner, played drums for the Benny Goodman, Tommy Dorsey and Duke Ellington bands.
+Some say Biederbecke's music was influenced by Armstrong while others say that Biederbecke was one of the few white musicians of his day who developed original tone and phrasing independent of Armstrong's style.
+Biederbecke had influence even after his death; Miles Davis often sought out musicians who played with Biederbecke in order to learn more about his music.
+Another white Quad Cities musician, Louie Bellson (born "Luigi Ballasoni") of nearby Moline, Illinois, the son of a music store owner, played drums for the Benny Goodman, Tommy Dorsey, and Duke Ellington bands.
 He married singer Pearl Bailey.
-Danceland, once located on the second floor of 501 W. 4th St. but now closed, was a jazz venue in Davenport where Biederbecke and others played.
+Danceland, once located on the second floor of 501 W. 4th Street but now closed, was a jazz venue in Davenport where Biederbecke and others played.

 During the Little Rock Integration Crisis of 1957, Armstrong was in Davenport when he sent a telegram to President Dwight Eisenhower pledging his support for enforcing the law to integrate Little Rock, Arkansas schools.
 "Mr. President.
 Daddy if and when you decide to take those little negro children personally into Central High School along with your marvellous troops, please take me along ...
 I am swiss crissly yours Louis Satchmo Armstrong" the telegram read in part.

 The Mississippi Valley Blues Society, headquartered in Davenport, is an organization promoting the knowledge and appreciation of blues music in the Quad Cities area.
 In addition to school programs and other activities, the organization sponsors an annual Mississippi Valley Blues Festival held each July; it is considered one of the major blues festivals in the United States.
 The group asserts that it has the most extensive blues education in the schools of any blues society in the country.
-The organization, the artists it invites to the festival, the audiences and others served by the organization are from any race, although the heritage of the music in the black community is recognized.
+The organization, the artists it invites to the festival, the audiences, and others served by the organization are from any race, although the heritage of the music in the black community is recognized.
 In 2004, the 40th anniversary of passage of the federal 1964 Civil Rights Act was celebrated in conjunction with the festival.